At three weeks before we move! Here are my thoughts…. (if too random, I apologise in advance…)

 I received another letter back from my deputy Sylvie that made me cry.
 Not tears of regret but tears of appreciation, tears of joy to have been part of something bigger than myself and as she put it, our five years in Capestang are a permanent page in our life story.
 It made me think…

-It changed our village, if ever so slight, and the village changed us, perhaps in equal parts, perhaps we changed more.
+We changed our village, if ever so slight, and the village changed us, perhaps in equal parts, perhaps we changed more.
 That’s if you believe people can change at all, however I have learned a great deal.
-Who I am, what I am capable of, my limits, my ability, how I handle change, and how I handle stress.
+Who I am, what I am capable of, my limits, my ability, how I handle diversity, and how I manage vast amounts of stress.

 I am grateful beyond words for my last five years in southern France.
 And we left permanent marks on each other like black felt marker.
+It simply takes a long time to come off.
 Me leaving with a little French culture and traditions under my belt, and hopefully I have left a positive imprint on the people of Capestang.
-With some luck, perhaps the impression of foreigners has changed just enough to bridge the gap.
+With some luck, perhaps the impression of foreigners has changed just enough to bridge the gap a little more.
 Even if the locals view us just slightly differently, then my job is done.

 Our life in France provided my children a safe place to fall, a good strong start in life within the walls of our village.
 They also got to know the village people… no not the 70’s disco band with gay male fantasy stereotypes, they don’t live here.
 But what I mean, is we have stereotypes too when it comes to what we think villagers are like.
 You would be surprised at the level of education some of our residents have, not to mention many have travelled throughout the world; so that stereotypical narrow point of view is not everyone’s.
 There is a good cross section of all kinds of people in rural communities.
 And I am happy to say that most of our experiences have been positive.